gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 You give Gatsby React.js components, data, and styles and Gatsby gives you back an optimized website.

-Gatsby includes a full modern JavaScript toolchain with optimized production builds and declarative asset pipeline.
+Gatsby includes a full modern JavaScript toolchain (Babel/webpack/uglifyjs) with optimized production builds and an innovative declarative asset pipeline.

 For Gatsbygram, Gatsby generates over *1000* image thumbnails for responsive images without *any* custom scripting.